travis-ci/docs-travis-ci-com/user/caching.md

 ## Caches and build matrices

-When you have multiple jobs in a [build matrix](/user/customizing-the-build/#Build-Matrix), some characteristics of each job are used to identify the cache eacho of the jobs should use.
+When you have multiple jobs in a [build matrix](/user/customizing-the-build/#Build-Matrix), some characteristics of each job are used to identify the cache each of the jobs should use.

 These factors are: